Tykhyy's Conjecture on finite mapping class group orbits: Background

 A character variety is, by definition, the space of conjugacy classes of group homomorphisms from the fundamental group of an oriented surface $\Sigma$ (possibly with punctures) into a Lie group $G$.
 More precisely, we first consider the set $\Hom(\pi_1\Sigma,G)$ of group homomorphisms $\pi_1\Sigma\to G$ and we equip it with the compact-open topology (where $\pi_1\Sigma$ is given the discrete topology).
 The elements $\rho\in \Hom(\pi_1\Sigma,G)$ will also be called \emph{representations} of the fundamental group of $\Sigma$, sometimes simply representations of $\Sigma$.
-There is an action of $G$ on $\Hom(\pi_1\Sigma,G)$ by post-composition by inner automorphisms of $G$.
-The quotient $\Hom(\pi_1\Sigma,G)/G$, equipped with the quotient topology, will be called the \emph{character variety} of the pair $(\Sigma,G)$.
-We'll denote it by
+There is an action of $G$ on $\Hom(\pi_1\Sigma,G)$ by post-composition by inner automorphisms of $G$. \begin{defn} \cm{The quotient $\Hom(\pi_1\Sigma,G)/G$, equipped with the quotient topology, will be called the \emph{character variety} of the pair $(\Sigma,G)$.
+We'll denote it by}

-There are alternative definitions of character varieties that are more sophisticated and ensure a better topological structure.
-For instance, when $G=\SL_2\C$, it's sometimes convenient (as we'll do in Section~\ref{sec:fricke-relation}) to define the character variety of the pair $(\Sigma,\SL_2\C)$ to be the algebraic quotient $\Hom(\pi_1\Sigma,\SL_2\C)\sslash\SL_2\C$.
+\end{defn} There are alternative definitions of character varieties that are more sophisticated and ensure a better topological structure.
+For instance, when $G=\SL_2\C$, it's sometimes convenient (as we'll do in Section~\ref{sec:fricke-relation}) to define the character variety of the pair $(\Sigma,\SL_2\C)$ to be the algebraic \cm{GIT} quotient $\Hom(\pi_1\Sigma,\SL_2\C)\sslash\SL_2\C$, \cm{or, equivalently, as the topological quotient of the space of all reductive representations.} \begin{defn} \cm{A representation $\rho\colon\pi_1\Sigma\to\SL_2\C$ is \emph{reductive} if the linear action of $\rho(\pi_1\Sigma)$ on $\mathbb{C}^2$ is semisimple, i.e.~every invariant subspace has an invariant complement.
+The representation is \emph{irreducible} if the action is irreducible, i.e.~there are no proper invariant subspaces.} \end{defn}